Baku hosts awarding ceremony for winners of AGF Junior Trophy International Tournament in separate exercises (PHOTO)

 By Jani Babayeva - Trend:

-Awarding ceremony for winners and prize winners in floor exercises, in pommel horse exercises and in ring exercises of the 1st AGF Junior Trophy International Tournament in Men's Artistic Gymnastics was held at the National Gymnastics Arena in Baku on March 8, Trend reports.
+Awarding ceremony for winners and prize winners in vault exercises, in exercises on parallel bars and on horizontal bar of the 1st AGF Junior Trophy International Tournament in Men's Artistic Gymnastics was held at the National Gymnastics Arena in Baku on March 8, Trend reports.

-In floor exercises, Ukraine’s Ivan Secruk came in first, followed by Mansum Safarov (Azerbaijan) and Dachi Dolidze (Georgia).
+In vault exercises, Chinese Taipei representative Yen-Chang Huang came in first, followed by Ukrainian gymnast Vladimir Kostyuk and another Chinese Taipei representative Chuang Chia-Lung.

-The awards were presented by the member of the executive committee of the Azerbaijan Gymnastics Federation Mariana Vasileva, international category referee Ahmad Aghayev and manager of the Azerbaijan Gymnastics Federation Shafiga Yolchuyeva.
+The awards were presented by the manager of the Azerbaijan Gymnastics Federation Namig Badirkhanov, international category referee Khalil Huseynov and manager of the Azerbaijan Gymnastics Federation Farid Mammazade.

-In pommel horse exercises, the first place was taken by the Ukrainian gymnast Radomyr Stelmakh, followed by Dachi Dolidze (Georgia) and Mykyta Melnykov (Ukraine).
+In exercises on parallel bars, Turkish gymnast Kilicher Mert efe won gold, Chinese Taipei representative Yen-Chang Huang ranked second, while Ukrainian gymnast Nazar Vasylkovskyi came in third.

-The awards were presented by the Secretary General of the Azerbaijan Gymnastics Federation Nurlana Mammadzade, manager of the Azerbaijan Gymnastics Federation Rahid Mamadov and member of the organizing committee of the competition Rovshan Gurbanov.
+The awards were presented by the director of competitions Natalia Bulanova, director of Baku Gymnastic School Khagani Farajov and director of SmartScoring Kamran Ramazanov.

-In ring exercises, Ukraine’s Vladimir Kostyuk came in first, followed by Mansum Safarov (Azerbaijan) and Shener Kerem (Turkey).
+In exercises on horizontal bar, Ukrainian gymnast Vladimir Kostyuk came in first, followed by Chinese Taipei representative Chuang Chia Lung and Turkish gymnast Bulut Hasan.

-The awards were presented by the secretary of the competition Nigar Mizayeva, managers of the Azerbaijan Gymnastics Federation Hashim Huseynov and Elmira Aliyeva.
+The awards were presented by the member of the local organizing committee Lala Maharramova, Deputy Director of National Gymnastics Arena Narmina Guliyeva and member of the organizing committee Ruslan Eyvazov.

 Azerbaijan Gymnastics Federation (AGF) is hosting the 1st AGF Junior Trophy International Tournament in Men's Artistic Gymnastics on March 7-8.
 Junior gymnasts born in 2003-2006 are demonstrating their skills at the tournament.
 Qualification competitions take place on the first day, and finals in individual all-around competition will take place on the second day.